floverfelt/floverfelt.github.io/_posts/2021-05-27-software-good-enough.md

 ## Some Caveats

 Obvious caveat: I'm not referring to maintenance, new legitimate feature requests from users, etc. These are valid reasons to expand a piece of software.
-I'm referring to software companies that literally seem to do nothing except build out things that nobody ever wants in the name of infinite growth & engagement.
+I'm referring to software companies that literally seem to do nothing except build out things that nobody ever wants in the name of infinite growth, "engineering excellence", & user engagement.
 Some examples:

 - Venmo requiring you to use emoji's instead of plain-text.
 - 90% of the features offered by Facebook.